odoo/documentation/content/applications/services/field_service/planning_itinerary.rst

 ==================================

 .. important::
-   For a field service task to be featured on the map, it needs:
+   For a field service task to be featured on the map, a **valid address** must be provided for the customer.

-   - a :guilabel:`Planned Date`;
-   - a valid address linked to the customer’s profile.

 To display your tasks on a map, go to :menuselection:`Field Service --> My Tasks --> Map`.
 To create your itinerary, Odoo sorts out your field service tasks based on their :guilabel:`Planned Date` to